Selected stories

 Distributed systems

 From 2014 to 2017, I mainly worked on the global distribution of an international customer’s in-house digital asset management platform.
 State replication across multiple datacenters, low-latency write access to replicated state and write-availability during inter-datacenter network partitions were important requirements from the very beginning.
 We decided to follow an event sourcing approach for persistence and developed an event replication mechanism that preserves the causal ordering of events in event streams.
 For replicated state, we used a causal consistency model which is the strongest form of consistency that is still compatible with AP of CAP.
 The implementation was based on both generic and domain-specific operation-based CRDTs.
 I was responsible for the complete distributed systems architecture and the development of the generic platform components.
 These components evolved into the Eventuate open source project of which I’m the founder and lead developer.
-Eventuate has several production deployments today.
+Eventuate has several production deployments.

 We also used Eventuate to build distributed systems composed of microservices that collaborate via events.
 With Eventuate, services can rely on consuming events from local event logs in correct causal order, without duplicates.
 They can also rely on the write-availability of local event logs during network partitions and the reliable delivery of written events to collaborators.
 Eventuate-based microservice systems are conceptually similar to those that can be built with Apache Kafka and Kafka Streams but Eventuate additionally implements a causal consistency model for systems that are distributed across multiple datacenters.

 I already worked with globally distributed systems in 2004 where I developed a distributed computing solution for an international pharmaceutical company.
 In their drug discovery pipeline they used several computing services, deployed at different locations around the globe, for analyzing chemical structures regarding their biological activity.
-The developed solution integrated these computing services so that researchers could run them with a single mouse click from a chemical spreadsheet.
+The developed solution integrated these computing services and enabled researchers to run them with a single mouse click from a chemical spreadsheet.
 The solution managed the reliable execution of compute jobs, persisted the results and delivered them back to the user.
 It ran in production for many years and was an integral part of the drug discovery pipeline of that company.

 Event sourcing